MauriceX24/I-Love-Radio-Client/README.md

 <details>
 <summary>Discord Richpresence?</summary>
 Yep.
-This Client works with Discord, for 'I Love Music' only.
+This Client works with Discord, for 'I Love Music' and 'BigTimeFM' only.
 </details>

 <details>